Grustentier/grustentier.bio.python.sequenceMotifAnalysis/README.md

 functional characteristics.
 ![Image of Yaktocat](README/1.png)
 ## ScriptResults
 Each dot in the corresponding clusters represents a variable x-position of a given motif with regex XYn (n-1 variable positions).
 Clustering results emerging from topology specific amino acid distributions within the x-positions.
+Clusters in first row resulting from principal component analysis (PCA) and clusters in second row from multidimensional scaling (MDS)
 ![Image of Yaktocat](README/2.png)

 ## Conclusion